ElektraInitiative/libelektra/doc/COMPILE.md

   allows users to fake system configuration.
 - 'b' use the built-in default CMAKE variable KDB_DB_SYSTEM

 E.g. one may use:

 	-DPLUGINS="resolver;resolver_lm_uhpb_b"

+!!!
+Note, that the base-plugin itself need to be part of PLUGINS, so that the variants will work, e.g., to add resolver_l_h_b you need to specify

+	-DPLUGINS="resolver;resolver_l_h_b"

+even if you actually do not want to have resolver.

 #### TOOLS ####